Startup business tax credits you need to know

 4. Health care

-The IRS' Small Business Health Care Tax Credit offers credit to eligible employers who offer health plans through the Small Business Health Options Program Marketplace.
-Qualifying startups that pay at least 50% of the health plan premiums are eligible.
-The smaller the business, the larger the tax credit received.
+The Small Business Health Care Tax Credit is potentially available to eligible employers who offer health plans through the Small Business Health Options Program Marketplace.

-5. Employment zone (EZ) employment credit
+5. Empowerment zone employment credit

 Empowerment Zones: